w33zl/FSBuild/README.md

 ## Installation instructions
 Follow the instructions below to install FSBuild on your system.
 The only real mandatory step is the first two steps, the tool will work after this (with limitations).
 However, to get a full installation it is recommended to also follow the optional steps 3-6:

-1. Download the latest version of FSBuid
+1. Download the latest version of FSBuild from [w33zl.itch.io/fs-build](https://w33zl.itch.io/fs-build)
 2. **Unzip** the contents of the fsbuild.zip archive into any folder (from now on called _'installation folder'_ )
 3. Add the path to the _installation folder_ in your **environment variables** (see [detailed instructions]() below)
 4. Create the `fsbuild.ini` in your `%localappdata%\fsbuild` folder